 A big worry for people who need to stay at home is how to get vital supplies like food and medication.
 This is particularly worrying for people who do not have friends and family living locally, but there is support available.

-These are being organised by local councils.
+Shielding has now paused as the coronavirus infection rate has gone down.
+But support is still available through local authorities and local volunteering and community groups.
 To find out what is happening in your community, get in touch with your local council.

 Buying food from supermarkets

 Most of the big supermarkets have put things in place to help people get their shopping.
 This includes making certain delivery slots and store opening hours available to vulnerable people only.
 You can find the latest updates on their websites: